darshitdudhaiya/browser-permissions-helper/README.md

 | Edge     | ✅ Yes   |
 | Safari   | ✅ Partial (Some permissions may not be available) |

-> 💡 Use `getPermissionSupportInfo()` to programmatically check support for a specific permission.
+> 💡 Use `getPermissionSupportInfo()` to programmatically check support for specific permission.

 ## 🤝 Contributing